DadCooksDinner

 1. Sort and rinse: Sort the chickpeas, removing any stones or dirt clods you find.
 Rinse the chickpeas, then put them in an Instant Pot or other pressure cooker

-3. Serve: Remove the pressure cooker lid – open it away from you to protect yourself from the hot steam.
-Discard the onion and bay leaves.
+3. Serve: Remove the pressure cooker lid - open it away from you to protect yourself from the hot steam.
+Discard the onion and bay leaf.
 Serve the beans with their broth, drain them for use in other recipes, or freeze them in their broth in 2-cup containers for up to 6 months.

 Equipment